RezmiCR/RandomFighter/README.md

 - [x] Change gamemode to adventure and set back to default
 - [x] Teleport back on death (tag random_fighter)
 - [x] Change the way /listrooms works
+- [x] Save the starting room geometry, replace it back at the end of the game

 ### TODO-IF-RELEASED:
 I don't intend to release this, but if I were to do it, here are some things that need to be taken